aler9/landiscover/README.md

 ./landiscover
 ```

-It is also possible to set additional options by using the full syntax:
+It is also possible to set additional options by using the full command line syntax:
 ```bash
 ./landiscover [--passive] [interface]
 ```